Physical Education (Online, Professional Certification)

 PEG 616 International Health Perspectives 3 Credits

 Examines the constantly evolving global health issues of the 21st century.
 Focus on international health problems and solutions to reduce human pain and suffering.
-Topics include globalization of international health, changing environmental conditions, nutritional challenges of developing countries and industrialized nations, epidemics of non-communicable and infectious disease, maternal and child health, comparison of health care systems and the future of world health.
+Topics include environmental conditions such as global warming, nutritional challenges of under-developed countries, epidemics of non-communicable and infectious disease and maternal and child health.
+The overall impact of health education at home and abroad will be studied.

 PEG 618 Controversial Issues in Health and Society 3 Credits

-PEG 620 Leadership In Physical Education and Athletics 3 Credits
+PEG 620 Leadership in Physical and Health Education and Athletics 3 Credits

 PEG 630 Physical Education for the Exceptional Individual 3 Credits